HarcourtsAcademy/grav/user/pages/02.courses/02.training-paths/_paths/04.leadership/leadership-path.md

 ## TODO: Fix Moodle login URL before launch
 buttons:
-  - text: Is the Leadership Training Path right for you?
-Login to check
+  - text: Check if this is the pathway for you!
     icon: fa-road
     url: https://www.academyrealestatetraining.tk/au/moodle/
     primary: true
-    small: true
+    small: false

 ---